joostvdg/joostvdg.github.io/docs/openshift/rhos311-gcp-minimal.md

 Another thing we need for OpenShift, is having DNS that works between the nodes.
 For example, you should be able to say `node1` and end up at the correct machine.
 Due to GCP networking, this internal DNS works out-of-the-box for any machine with our network/project.

 !!!! important
-    In this case, I'm not creating any specific network resources - such as a VPC - so our machines need to have unique names!
+    Our machines need to have unique names!

 So I ended up with the following: